annotation/stam-tools/README.md

 One of the more powerful functions is that you can specify custom columns by specifying a set ID, a delimiter and a key ID (the delimiter by default is a slash), for instance: `my_set/part_of_speech`.
-This will then output the corresponding value in that column, if it exist.
+This will then output the corresponding value in that column, if it exists.

 Example: